goharbor/harbor/docs/user_guide.md

    1. For **Default artifact count**, enter the maximum number of tags that this individual project can contain, or enter `-1` to set the default to unlimited.
    1. For **Default storage consumption**, enter the maximum quantity of storage that this individual project can consume, selecting `MB`, `GB`, or `TB` from the drop-down menu.

-After you set quotas, the you can see how much of their quotas each project has consumed in the **Project Quotas** tab.
+After you set quotas, the you can see how much of their quotas each project has consumed.

 ![Project quotas](img/project-quota5.png)